sesha-3/firstExt/README.md

 # firstExt
-Learning and experimenting with extensions
+Learning and experimenting with extensions.

+The extension matches the URL and changes the web page style.